Belladear4029/project-3-wdi/README.md

 ## A MEAN Stack App
 ###### by Bella Dear, Bianca Jemsten and James Newell

 The goal of project 3 was to build a full MEAN stack app in a team.
-We chose to build an app that allows the user to search for an event they're going to by using [Skiddle's Event API](https://github.com/Skiddle/web-api/wiki/Events-API), and by fetching the coordinates of the event we generated a list of restaurants and bars using [Google Places API](https://developers.google.com/places/web-service/intro).
+We chose to build an app that allows the user to search for an event they're going to by using [Skiddle's Event API](https://github.com/Skiddle/web-api/wiki/Events-API), and by fetching the coordinates of the event we generated a list of restaurants and bars, within a chosen radius, using [Google Places API](https://developers.google.com/places/web-service/intro).
 The user can then add other users to the event and calculate the travel time from their current position using the [City Mapper API](https://citymapper.com/api).

 Technologies used in the project were Angular, JavaScript, SCSS, HTML, Node.js, MongoDB, Express.js and Webpack.

-Our app is deployed on [Heroku](https://fast-plains-52637.herokuapp.com/#!/).
+Our app is deployed on [Heroku](https://evening-angel.herokuapp.com/).

 <p align="center"><img src="https://i.imgur.com/achGguo.gif" width="700"></p>

 ***

-#### The planning process
+#### The Planning Process
 ###### Wireframes
 <p align="center"><img src="https://i.imgur.com/4FNokmo.png" width="700"></p>